Update on public health issues related to Polonium-210 investigation

 The Health Protection Agency is continuing to provide expert advice on the public health issues surrounding the death of Mr. Alexander Litvinenko.
 Throughout, our primary concern has been to protect the public.

-- There are 8 samples which have shown exposure to some Polonium-210 ( Po-210).
-The levels are not significant enough to result in any illness in the short term and any increased risk in the long term is likely to be very small.
+- 17 people had results above 6mSv which are not significant enough to cause any illness in the short term and any increased risk in the long term is likely to be very small.
+(The 17 includes a new result from a further guest who visited The Pine Bar, at the Millennium Hotel London Mayfair)

 Last reviewed: 29 December 2008